Bridging loans for non-standard properties

 Some properties are physically standard in every respect but are treated as non-standard by lenders because their location creates uncertainty about saleability and value.
 Very rural properties with limited comparable transactions make it difficult for valuers to anchor their assessments with confidence, and lenders are aware that thin markets can be slow to find buyers and sensitive to price.
 High-rise residential blocks attract specific restrictions from many lenders, including restrictions on floor height and building management that vary between lenders and have evolved considerably in the context of building safety requirements in recent years.

-Properties above certain commercial uses, particularly those perceived as noisier or less desirable, can be more difficult to sell to mainstream buyers and may therefore attract more cautious valuer and lender assessment.
+Properties above certain commercial uses can be more difficult to sell to mainstream buyers and may therefore attract more cautious valuer and lender assessment.
 Areas with very low transaction volumes can produce valuations with wider uncertainty ranges, because the valuer has less market evidence to work with.
 In all of these location-related cases, the underlying question is whether the property could be sold within a realistic timeframe at a price that provides adequate security margin for the lender.
-A property in a thin market with a clear and active buyer base, even if smaller than an urban market, is a different proposition from one in a market where transactions are rare and pricing is difficult to establish.
+A property in a thin market with a clear and active buyer base is a different proposition from one in a market where transactions are rare and pricing is difficult to establish.

 Non-Standard Property Classifier